bjornmeansbear/sustainable-packaging/README.md

 "If you want to bake an apple pie from scratch you must first invent the universe..." -- carl sagan.

 This systems stuff is important!
 Both packaging and Sustainability -- really understanding sustainability -- involves grasping that too...
 Everything is connected!
 Everything is a system!

-To help to grasp this; heres a diagram: what package designing "is" is the overlap of all these different things -- you take them into account; Packaging design; or at least good (and sustainable) packaging design is where they all meet...

 Packaging does not require you to be experts in every point of minutia for all of these subjects and areas and fields.
 It does demand that you know which questions to ask, who to seek for answers, and what to do with the answers when you get them. (in fact; design in general; while complicated; doesn't ask that you are an expert in everything, but just that you know the experts to ask! printers, web developers, politicians, nuclear scientists, authors, whatever).